Gila Gamliel: Personal life

-Whilst at Ben-Gurion University, Gamliel dated Sagiv Assulin, with whom she worked closely together in the students' association, with the couple becoming known as "Sagilon".
-Assulin was also on the Likud list for the 2009 elections, but in 35th place, and he failed to win a seat.
-Gamliel is now married, with two daughters, and lives in Tel Aviv.
+Whilst at Ben-Gurion University Gamliel dated Sagiv Assulin, with whom she worked closely together in the students' association, with the couple becoming known as "Sagilon".
+Assulin was also on the Likud list for the 2009 elections, but in 35th place and he failed to win a seat.
+Gamliel is now married to Hovev Damari, with two daughters, and lives in Tel Aviv.

 She has five elder siblings.
 Her father's family, the Gamliels, are a big family of Yemenite Jews in Gila's birthplace, Gedera.
 Her mother is a Libyan Jew, originating from Tripoli.
-Other family members of Gila are politicians as well: Her brother, Chaim, is/was chairman of Likud in Gedera; her brother, Yoel Gamliel, is mayor of Gedera; and another relative, Aryeh Gamliel, is a former member of the Knesset for Shas.
+Other family members of Gila are politicians as well: Her brother Chaim was chairman of Likud in Gedera; her brother Yoel Gamliel is mayor of Gedera; and another relative, Aryeh Gamliel, is a former member of the Knesset for Shas.

-On 3 October 2020, Gamliel tested positive for COVID-19.
+On 3 October 2020 Gamliel tested positive for COVID-19.
 Gamliel did not at first disclose to investigators from the Health Ministry that she traveled from her home in Tel Aviv to Tiberias for Yom Kippur during a national lockdown.
 She had instead told investigators from the Health Ministry that she caught COVID-19 from her driver.
 Upon the disclosure that Gamliel apparently violated the lockdown and was not forthcoming with health investigators, the Movement for Quality Government in Israel called for her to resign from the Knesset.